 The ERS farm income and finance program measures, forecasts, and explains indicators of economic performance for the U.S. farm sector and farm businesses by resource region and commodity specialization.
-The program's data and analysis are used by USDA and its stakeholders to better inform their perspective on the financial health of the U.S. agricultural economy.
-The analysis is useful in identifying subsectors and business types that are performing particularly well, or particularly poorly, relative to past trends and to other types of farms.
+The program's data and analysis are used by USDA and its stakeholders to inform their perspective on the financial health of the U.S. agricultural economy.
+The analysis is useful in identifying subsectors and business types that are performing particularly well, or poorly, relative to past trends and to other types of farms.

 For more information, see: